5 Potential Causes of Stiff Hands

 Injuries to Tendons or Muscles

 Tendons are the part of the hand that allows us to move freely.
-That’s why an injury to the tendon can cause hand stiffness or even more severe problems such as don’t being able to move the hand at all.
+That’s why an injury to the tendon can cause hand stiffness or even more severe problems, such as the inability to move the hand.
 Various injuries can occur within the tendons and muscles of the hand or wrist.
 If your flexor tendons have been damaged, you may be unable to bend one or more of your fingers.
 Common causes of tendon or muscle injuries include cuts to your hand, sports injuries, animal bites, and crushing injuries.

 Treatment for Stiff Hands

-Your treatment at The Hand and Wrist Institute will depend on what is causing your symptoms, overall health, age, and severity of your symptoms.
-Please don’t hesitate to reach out to our office to schedule an evaluation with Dr. Knight.
-He will order any necessary testing and imaging in order to assess your condition and provide you with a resolution thoroughly.
+Your treatment at The Hand and Wrist Institute will depend on what is causing your symptoms, overall health, age, and severity.
+Please don’t hesitate to contact our office to schedule an evaluation with Dr. Knight.
+He will order any necessary testing and imaging to assess your condition and thoroughly provide you with a resolution.

 When possible, more conservative treatments will be offered, including treating your injuries, offering medication for arthritis, or exercise therapy.
 If conservative treatment options don’t help alleviate your symptoms or your condition may only be helped by more invasive treatments, surgery may be required.